gchq/Palisade-clients/client-java/README.md

 ### Example Usage

 A unit test to assert that resources are returned may look like the following.
-Note that here we are using Micronaut to create endpoints for the following with Palisade:
+Note that here we are using Micronaut to create end-points for the following with Palisade:

 * Palisade Service
 * Filtered Resource Service